lhs-open/lhs-guide/docs/index.md

 <br>

 ## Characteristics of a Continuously Learning Health Care System

-SOURCE: NAM 2013 report "Best Care at Lower Cost."
+[SOURCE: NAM 2013 report "Best Care at Lower Cost"]

 Science and Informatics: